-After administration of the OAE tests, score reports are provided to candidates to inform them of their passing status and performance on the test.
-Score reports are also provided to the Ohio Department of Education (ODE) and to institutions, as designated by the candidate, to communicate passing status of individual candidates for educator licensure.
+After administration of the OAE tests, official score reports are provided to candidates to inform them of their passing status and performance on the test.
+Official score reports are also provided to ODE and to Ohio educator preparation programs, as designated by the candidate, to communicate passing status of individual candidates for educator licensure.